 NOTE!
 Electrical installations in connection with changes and installations may only be carried out by professional electricians.

 What is the best pass-through alternative for solar panel pipes and cables?

 VILPE Solar pass-through sets are intended for passing the supply and return pipes of solar thermal collectors, cables and other smaller pipes through the roof.
 VILPE Solar pass-throughs can be used with all the most common roof types and roofing materials.

 VILPE Ross ventilation poles

-How many VILPE Ross ventilation poles do I need for underfloor ventilation, and how large an installation opening should I have in the foundation for the ventilation pole?
+How many VILPE Ross ventilation poles do I need for underfloor ventilation, and how large an installation opening should I have in the foundation for each ventilation pole?

-It is specified in Section 22.214.171.124, part C2, of the National Building Code of Finland that the total surface area of underfloor ventilation openings must be at least 4 per mille of the surface area of the underfloor space.
+It is specified in Section 22.214.171.124, part C2, of the National Building Code of Finland that the total surface area of underfloor ventilation openings must be at least 4 per mil of the surface area of the underfloor space.
 The Finnish Society of Indoor Air Quality and Climate provides instructions for determining the ventilation needs of different underfloor space types.
-To determine a sufficient ventilation need, please contact a skilled HVAC or structural designer.
+To determine your project’s specific ventilation needs, please contact a skilled HVAC or structural designer.